singulatron/superplatform/docs/index.md

 If you want to join the work on Singulatron itself, look at [Contribute](./contribute/).

-## Privacy
+## Privacy Notice

 Privacy is of prime importance to us.
-To learn more about the privcy aspects of this software, visit the [Privacy](./privacy) page.
+To learn more about the privcy aspects of this software, visit the [Privacy Notice](./privacy-notice) page.